droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 As the players enter, Strahd takes his place at the head of the table by the organ then invites them to be seated.

 > [!info]+ **Strahd’s Dinner**
 > During the meal, Strahd takes a glass of blood-red wine alongside a plate of roast pig and root vegetables.
-However, a player with a passive Wisdom (Insight) of 13 or more notices that Strahd never touches his food, appearing content to sip the liquid from his glass.
+However, a player a player who succeeds on DC 23 Perception check to Sense Motive notices that Strahd never touches his food, appearing content to sip the liquid from his glass.
 >
 > If asked whether the liquid in his glass is blood, Strahd merely smiles faintly, as if laughing at some private joke, and asks the player what *they* believe his drink to be.
 (He does not, however, deny that it is blood.)
 >